aalbacetef/client-side-router/README.md

 # client-side-router

-A basic hashbang-based client-side router.
+A basic hash-based client-side router.
 Implements very basic functionality of mapping hashbang URL to handlers.

 Its input is a paths object which maps: